ansible/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

 Creating a reverse DNS zone
 ---------------------------

-The following example playbook uses the ``nios_zone`` module to configure a reverse DNS zone:
+To configure a reverse DNS zone:

 .. code-block:: yaml